jonnyleealas/401-Reads/udemy/binarySearch.md

 # Summary
 - Binary search splits our data set in 3 parts.
 Start of array , end of array , and middle.
 - We loop through our data.
+- Loop while middle is not our element and also while start is less than end.
 - If our element is less than middle change the end to position middle -1, else update start to position mid + 1.
 Each time we move our pointers we have to reset our middle.
 - Next if our element is middle return middle, else not found return -1.

 ## Side not about index vs index value
 - element is a value so if we are looking to compare values and we say mid, well mid is pointing to an index position not its value.
-To point at an index's value we have to say array[mid] --> in other words: choose the value of the array at index mid.
+To point at an index's value we have to say array[mid] --> in other words: choose the value of the array at index position mid.